TLDR

 Should I use a standalone communication tool or an integrated platform?

 If communication is your only pain point, TownSq free tier works.
-If you also need fund accounting, reserve tracking, and compliance, an integrated platform like BoardStack ($20/month) eliminates the need to manage multiple tools.
+If you also need fund accounting, reserve tracking, and compliance, an integrated platform like BoardStack ($14.50/month billed annually with LAUNCH50) eliminates the need to manage multiple tools.
+HOA communication tools help boards send announcements, share documents, and manage homeowner messaging.
+The best platforms.

 - State-specific compliance